Conservation Science

 Mussel diversity, habitat preferences of species encountered and evidence of population recruitment are useful for managing the river’s resources.
 Information from surveys and distribution modeling about the freshwater mussel communities, particularly any discoveries of species not seen in the river in recent decades or those that prefer high-quality habitat, are also beneficial to the management of the river.

-A model of species distributions in the Ohio River basin will be developed as a result of this project.
-The model will draw a connection between the landscape and watershed features that are typical of waterways with freshwater mussels.
-The results of species distribution modeling can be used for future targeted surveys and give insight into the factors related to mussel habitat.
+A survey of Pennsylvania’s portion of the Ohio River produced data that informed local management as well as an Ohio River basin mussel species distribution model.
+The model analyzed the relationships between the landscape and watershed features with the occurrence of freshwater mussels.
+The results of species distribution modeling can be used to inform future targeted surveys and provide landscape-level insight into the factors that are related to and influence mussel habitat.

 Brook Floater and Eastern Lampmussel Distribution

-To meet the need for informed management of freshwater mussels in the commonwealth, WPC biologists are updating information about the distribution of brook floater (Alasmidonta varicosa) and eastern lampmussel (Lampsilis radiata) and assessing the conservation status.
-The significant range decline and decrease in population sizes of the brook floater and eastern lampmussel suggest that the species are reaching a critical threshold for conservation.
+Updated species distribution data for two imperiled species, brook floater (Alasmidonta varicosa) and eastern lampmussel (Lampsilis radiata), was identified as a critical conservation need necessary to inform management of these mussels.
+PNHP biologists conducted extensive surveys, analyzed distribution data, and completed assessments of the species conservation status.
+The significant range decline and decrease in population sizes of the brook floater and eastern lampmussel suggest that these species are reaching a critical threshold for conservation.

-In previous studies, PNHP biologists have failed to find brook floater and eastern lampmussel at many sites where they had occurred historically.
-Both species have documented declines in the habitats in the eastern United States but more information must be gathered to fully understand the extent of the habitats and threats to the mussels.
-In this project staff members are searching other locations that have not been visited in many years to determine what habitats remain for both species.
+In previous studies, PNHP biologists have failed to find brook floater and eastern lampmussel at many sites where they historically occurred.
+Rangewide, both species have documented habitat along the Atlantic Coast of the eastern United States but more information must be gathered to fully understand the extent of remaining habitats and threats to these mussels.